 New Jersey crawl spaces are one of the many hotspots for major mold development.
 Often times, crawl spaces suffer from dampness that can easily go unnoticed for extended periods of time.
 In the presence of water, it only takes 24-48 hours for mold spores to germinate and spread to be a major contamination.
 That is why it is important for NJ homeowners to take the time to learn the signs of potential mold growth and how to implement preventative measures to avoid mold development all together.
-Taking the time to routinely check your crawl space and implement a few moisture control methods can go a long way to help you and your family avoid a serious and costly mold and water damage later down the line.
+Taking the time to routinely check your crawl space and implement a few moisture control methods can go a long way to ensure crawl space mold prevention and avoid serious repairs later down the line.

 Crawl space mold development can lead to serious health problems and serious structural damage to your NJ home or business.
 Certain species of mold have the potential to produce mycotoxins that are dangerous to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Reactions to mold exposure will vary per individual.
 Some may be more sensitive than others due to various factors: the individual themselves, the length of time of exposure, the species of mold and several other factors.